Auditory Processing (Hearing) Dyslexia

-A difficulty staying focused on auditory information being given will mean dyslexics may not be able to follow or concentrate on a verbally driven class.
-Look out for children who are shifting their attention to and from tasks that demand listening and organising vs. reading and copying.
+A difficulty staying focused on auditory information being given will mean people with dyslexia may not be able to follow or concentrate on a verbally driven class.
+Look out for children who are shifting their attention to and from tasks that demand listening and organizing vs. reading and copying.

 Distracted by background noise

-Auditory dyslexia means you are likely to have problems picking out important sounds from background noise.
+People with auditory dyslexia are likely to have problems picking out important sounds from background noise.
 This will cause a difficulty hearing the teacher in noisy situations.